 In fall of 2012, I completed my Bachelor of Music in String Bass Performance from San Jose State University.
 My completed coursework included music theory, music history, and ear training.
 I have played with the orchestra for four years now, sitting principal bass for the latter of the two years.
-As an orchestral bass player, my experience includes playing as a substitute for Monterey Symphony and Symphony Silicon Valley.
+As an orchestral bass player, my experience includes playing as a substitute for the Monterey Symphony, Stockton Symphony, Modesto Symphony, and Symphony Silicon Valley.
 I sat associate principal in the second of my two seasons with the San Francisco Symphony Youth Orchestra.
 As an electric bassist, I performed with the Symphony Silicon Valley Summer Pops orchestra in 2011.
 Also, a rock band I performed and recorded with received a Hollywood Music Award for Best New Alternative Song in 2008.
 My musical experience is not only limited to these situations, so please feel free to inquire about what else I have done as a musician.

-Bass Guitar, Guitar, Classical Guitar, Music Performance, Music Theory, Songwriting
+Bass Guitar, Classical Guitar, Guitar, Music Performance, Music Theory, Songwriting

 Branden is a highly successful graduate in music with a concentration in composition and jazz performance, completing his degree in only three years.
 He is a passionate performer as well as a dedicated teacher.
 He was awarded Cum laude for his great academic achievement.
 Branden is an accomplished songwriter, composer, musician, and teacher.
 Originally born in Chicago, Branden is now based in San Jose area, playing random events throughout the South Bay.